lart-bangor/research-assistant/docs/source/tutorials/localisation-translations.rst

       Selecting a version of the LSBQe

-However, both the working languages and the setup for specific bilingual communities can be easily changed by providing a translated version of teh task you require to suit your own research settings.
+However, both the working languages and the setup for specific bilingual communities can be easily changed by providing a translated version of the task you require to suit your own research settings.
 Below we provide instructions on how to do this using the LSBQe as example, though the same procedures can also be applied to the AToL-C and AGT.

 To adapt a task for a new language community, you will need to create a new file, provide a translation for each interface item and then save it with a specific naming convention.

 Each step is outlined below.

 .. _creating:
 Creating and Naming your file
 -----------------------------
 To create a new file for your translation, go to the location where the L'ART app is installed, and open the :file:`versions` folder.

 Below is the path you need to follow in order to find it.
 The path your app is located in depends on whether you installed the app for a single user or for all users (you will have made this choice on installation).

 Below is an example of the path when the app is installed for **a single user**: